David-Baron/human/readme.md

 <div id="human" class="human"></div>
 ```

-On the body add the script
+On the body add the script in the form before the submit button

 ```bash
 <script src="../path/to/dist/human.js"></script>